 Canine Premix by Holistic Vet Blend

 To ensure your dog gets all the nutrients, minerals, and vitamins it needs when switching to a whole-food diet, this holistic veterinarian-made dog supplement is perfect for adding to your dog's food.
 Each canister contains enough homemade dog food vitamin supplements to mix in with eight batches of meals.
 The best part is that you ultimately control the ingredients in your chosen recipes.
-Whether you head to the market to pick up fresh ingredients or pick what's on sale, your dog will love this delicious, whole-food diet.
+Whether you head to the market to pick up fresh ingredients or pick what's on sale, your dog will love this delicious, whole-food diet and you'll feel confident your pup is getting all the good stuff by including the vet approved supplement.

 Start your Dog's Whole Food Diet Today